SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/03-Problem-04.md

 ## Comments
 The hall's capacity is 60 seats.

-On the next line we receive the people that have entered the hall – 10.
+On the next line we receive the number of people that have entered the hall – 10.

 The price that they will pay is `10 * 5 = 50$`.